 Methods to Set up Google Analytics to MySQL Integration

 Let’s dive into both the manual and Hevo methods in depth.
-You will also see some of the pros and cons of these approaches and would be able to pick the best method to export google analytics data to MySQL based on your use case.
+You will also see some of the pros and cons of these approaches and will be able to pick the best method to export Google Analytics data to MySQL based on your use case.
 Below are the two methods to set up Google Analytics to MySQL Integration:

 Method 1: Using Hevo to Set up Google Analytics to MySQL Integration